colbycarter/Data_Science_Portfolio/README.md

 4. _NLP_.
 A clustering and topic-modeling exercise using NLP features on the Enron email dataset to see whether pockets of fraudulent or suspicious language can be identified more generally.

+5. _Data Engineering_.
+An analysis of San Francisco bike-share datasets using Google BigQuery from the command line in Jupyter notebook.

-5. _Python_.
+6. _Python_.
 Object-based programming for workouts and data exploration and visualization using pandas.

-6. _Research Design_.
+7. _Research Design_.
 Research on areas of opportunity for using data and algorithms to assist with real-world problems like transit congestion and crime prevention.

-7. _Data Engineering_. (work in progress)

 Thank you for visiting,